-Finishing a drug treatment program is a major accomplishment, but you may have lasting damaged caused by drug and alcohol abuse.
+Finishing a drug treatment program is a major accomplishment, but you may have lasting damage caused by drug and alcohol abuse.
+Healing after drug abuse is challenging.
 How do you heal the damage that these substances have caused?
-Here at Crestview Recovery in Portland, Oregon, we understand that total recovery goes beyond just eliminating drugs and alcohol from your life.
+At our drug rehab center in Portland, we understand that total recovery goes beyond just eliminating drugs and alcohol from your life.
 Helping people find the bridge between healing and addiction is what we do.

 How Drugs and Alcohol Affect the Brain

 Keep in mind that the brain is the control center for the body.
 The functioning of your entire body rests there.
 Drugs and alcohol will affect these areas of the brain:

 The cerebral cortex center is the area that is responsible for decision-making and for problem-solving.

 The brain stem is what controls your breathing, sleeping patterns, and heart rate.